In observance of President's Day, the Brewer Public Library will be Closed on Monday, February 16th.

 Penobscot Theater Library Day Pass

 Brewer Library patrons can receive up to two tickets to a showing of a select number of Penobscot Theater plays.
 Their 52nd Season has started!
 Click here for more information on their upcoming shows.
 Tickets through the library are typically available about 2 weeks prior to the first showing of each play.
-All tickets for Turn of the Screw have been claimed.
+All Tickets to Cinderella have been claimed.

 Visit our online calendar which includes even more City of Brewer events!